FedeDP/ncursesFM/README.md

 IT DOES NOT SUPPORT TERMINAL RESIZE.
 It is meant to be used maximized, or from a tty.

-Archlinux users can now install ncursesFM from aur: https://aur.archlinux.org/packages/ncursesfm-git/

-Build requires ncurses, libconfig, libcups, libarchive, openssl and libmagic.
+Archlinux users can now install ncursesFM from aur: https://aur.archlinux.org/packages/ncursesfm-git/ Build requires ncurses, libconfig, libcups, libarchive, openssl, libx11 and libmagic.

-At runtime it requires ncurses, libconfig, libmagic, libarchive and (optionally) {fuseiso, libcups, openssl}.
+At runtime it requires ncurses, libconfig, libmagic, libarchive and (optionally) {fuseiso, libcups, openssl, libx11, xdg-utils}.
 In Archlinux libmagic is provided by "file" package, that is part of base-devel group.
 So it is not listed inside PKGBUILD.

+For other distro: just clone the repo, cd inside the new dir, and run "make", then "make install" (as root).
+To remove it, just run "make uninstall" (as root).

 ![Alt text](ncursesfm.png?raw=true)